pulumi/docs/reference/pkg/nodejs/@pulumi/aws/iam/index.md

 <div class="pdoc-module-contents" markdown="1">
 <pre class="highlight"><span class='kd'>extends</span> <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#CustomResource'>CustomResource</a></pre>

-Provides one-time creation of a IAM user login profile, and uses PGP to encrypt the password for safe transport to the user.
+Manages an IAM User Login Profile with limited support for password creation during Terraform resource creation.
+Uses PGP to encrypt the password for safe transport to the user.
 PGP keys can be obtained from Keybase.

+> To reset an IAM User login password via Terraform, you can use the [`terraform taint` command](https://www.terraform.io/docs/commands/taint.html) or change any of the arguments.

 ## Example Usage